 Also known as Nightmare Vacation, Sleepaway Camp is a very different animal—different in the sense that it not only relies on its twist, it lives and dies by it.
 It is because of that twist—one of the most shocking and unexpected in all of cinema—that the movie would go on to spawn several increasingly shitty sequels, achieving the kind of cult status most low-budget schlock can only dream of.
 So monumental is the movie’s shock reveal it has made an icon out of Felissa Rose, a then teenage actress whose other notable silver screen appearances include super low-budget gore flicks Psycho Sleepover and Aliens vs. A-holes (and no, I hadn’t heard of them either).

-Other than that, Sleepaway Camp is a fairly high-end entry in the slasher canon, but the revelation in question is so essential in understanding the movie’s status that I have no other choice but to reveal it.
+Other than that, Sleepaway Camp is a fairly high-end entry in the slasher canon, but the revelation in question is so essential in understanding the movie’s status that I have no other choice than to reveal it.
 If you haven’t seen this movie I suggest you close this page, go and grab yourself a copy and experience it for yourself.
 Then you can come back and read this review out of respect for the respect I’ve shown you.
 Bear in mind, this was a mostly bog-standard outing filmed on a minuscule budget of roughly $350,000, which somehow managed to gross $11,000,000 in the US alone.
 The reason?
 Word of trembling mouth.

 The movie, as you can probably tell from the title, has a rather familiar setting.
 It also has a rather familiar cast of promiscuous teens, with a bunch of horny jocks and a token bitch who’s just asking for it in the worst way imaginable.
 The movie opens with a boating accident which sees two kids bear witness to the death of a man, one that will lead to the kind of sexually-motivated slaughterhouse you’ve seen a thousand times before—at least up to a certain point.